2014 UCF Knights football team: East Carolina

 The Pirates took over at the UCF 15 yard line with 1:47 left on the clock.
 On first down, Shane Carden took a knee for a loss of 3.
 On second down, he took another knee for a loss of 2.
 The Knights had one time out remaining, and stopped the clock with 1:02 left in regulation.
 The Pirates faced 3rd & 15 at the UCF 20 yard line.
 Suddenly it became clear that a stop on defense may give the ball back to the Knights for one last possession.
 On third down, Carden took a shotgun snap and ran to his right.
 He dropped to the ground just shy of the sidelines for a 4-yard loss, and kept the clock running.
 The Pirates wound the play clock down to :00 and took their final timeout with 16 seconds left in regulation.
-On 4th & 19 at the UCF 24, ECU kept their offense out on the field, passing up on a long field goal attempt.
-Carden took a shotgun snap, and after a lazy scramble, took a sack back at the 35 for a loss of 11.
+On 4th & 19 at the UCF 24, ECU kept their offense out on the field, passing up on a long field goal attempt or pooch punt.
+Carden took a shotgun snap, and after a lazy scramble, took a sack back at the 35 yard line for a loss of 11.
 ECU turned the ball over on downs with 10 seconds to go.

 Unexpectedly back in the game, the UCF offense was back out on the field.
 On first down, Justin Holman fired a quick 14-yard out route to Josh Reese, who stepped out of bounds at the 49 with five seconds remaining.
 On the final play of the game, Holman threw up a 51-yard Hail Mary to the endzone.
 Breshad Perriman got behind three Pirate defenders, and leapt up to grab the ball at the 1 yard line.
 He took two steps and was in the endzone for the game-winning score.
 A stunned crowd at Dowdy–Ficklen Stadium saw the Knights win 32–30, earning the program's second consecutive conference championship, and fourth since 2007.